Wake1st/GUI3D/README.md

 - ~follow the new method approach~
 	- ~reverse for state change~
 - working much better now, easier to read, and more stable
-- still off, but getting closer
+- ~still off, but getting closer~
+- working well, next should be the element set handling
-- does this really need to be an editor plugin?
+- ~does this really need to be an editor plugin?~ no
+- make a simple layout, but the interactions are what matters